KiranLDA/MSc_Protected_Areas/README.md

 ## Run the practical

+1. Open `tutorial/MSc_PA_practical_exercise.html` to get the insttructions of the exercises.
-The practical code is here `code/01_practical.R`, and if you want to have a more visually pretty version of the code, it is in `tutorial/MSc_PA_practical_excercise.html`
+2. The practical code is in `code/01_practical.R`